AAGiron/acme-newchallenge/README.md

 # Execution

 Refer to `tests/scripts/local_scripts/` for load-testing and scripts for issuance of certificates.
 Open two terminals, execute Pebble first, and then the client (LEGO).

 The certificates are normally stored in `go-lego/.lego/certificates/` (check LEGO output logs).
-Measurements are given as CSV files in `measurements`, but you have to give flags for specific metrics.
+Measurements are given as CSV files in `tests/measurements/`, but you have to give flags for specific metrics.

 # Documentation